 We know that many people are concerned about the impact of coronavirus.
 Like most businesses IPM are monitoring Government advice closely, with the well-being of our team and clients of the utmost importance to us.

-Our switchboard will also re-open from 13 July, however please bear with us as we will we have significantly reduced staff members in the office available to answer the phone.
-We still recommend in the first instance you email the person you wish to speak with your contact number and they will get back to you as soon as they can.
-If you are unsure as to who you need to speak to please email email@example.com with your query, Alison will ensure that a member of the team gets in touch with you as soon as possible.
+Our switchboard is also open, however it is likely that if you wish to speak to a specific team member that a message will be taken for them to call you back.
+Where possible we would ask that you email the person you wish to speak with your contact number and they will get back to you as soon as they can.
+If you are unsure as to who you need to speak to please email firstname.lastname@example.org with your query, Alison will ensure that a member of the team gets in touch with you as soon as possible.

 Income Drawdown Payments

 SIPPs with Commercial Property

 These are testing times for many businesses in the UK, and throughout the world.
 We fully appreciate that with so many people staying indoors for various reasons, many firms are experiencing significant downturns in trade and unfortunately it seems the situation may worsen over the coming weeks and months.

 As both a pension trustee, and a commercial landlord, we have an obligation to act in the best interests of our client’s pension schemes at all times and usually this would involve actively pursuing the recovery of all rent arrears.
 However, given the current circumstances we fully accept that some leeway will need to be given to struggling tenants.

 Therefore moving forward and until further notice, for any tenancies to unconnected third parties which fall into arrears, we will allow scheme members to agree a rent free/reduced period, if they feel this is appropriate.
 An unconnected third party, is any person/business which is not connected to the scheme member; by either family relation, or through business (fellow directors or business partners).